 - Dry: Allow your tattoo to air dry for 15 minutes.
 Pat the inked area gently with a clean paper towel.
 Avoid any harsh cloths — loofahs, towels or washcloths can irritate the skin and transfer bacteria to the area.
 Ensure that the area is completely dry.

-- Remove the wrap: Remove the wrap when you wake up, wash the tattoo and dry it as explained in step 2.
+- Remove the wrap: Remove the wrap when you wake up (or every four to six hours), wash the tattoo and dry it as explained in step 2.

 - Repeat: Redo this full wrapping and cleaning process for three-to-five days.